I only recommend products I love and I think you will, too. If you click on links I provide, I may receive a little compensation. Learn more.

 But first, let’s learn about different types of sweaters and how to differentiate them, to add the right clothes to your wardrobe this season.

 So, let’s begin!

-But first, What kind of sweater to wear over a dress?
+But first, What sweaters to wear over dress?

 There are basically 7 types of sweaters, most of which will be in your wardrobe as we talk.